Advance-Technologies-Foundation/repository/README.md

 	DateTime RegisteredTime { get; }

 	// Model status
-	// - New - new model that not yet saved
+	// - New - new Model that not yet saved
-	// - Changed - existed model whose changed values not yet saved
+	// - Changed - existed Model whose changed values not yet saved
-	// - Unchanged - existed model wishout any changes
+	// - Unchanged - existed Model wishout any changes
-	// - Deleted - existed model that marked as deleted.
+	// - Deleted - existed Model that marked as deleted.
 	ModelState GetStatus();

-	// The doctionary of changing values of model.
+	// The doctionary of changing values of Model.
 	Dictionary<string, object> GetChanges();
 }